DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 Here are the upcoming plans for this smart home display app:

+- Investigate alternative to Home Assistant to ease setup - maybe a custom local process that logs stats and calculates daily costs based on the time of use (peak vs. off-peak)
 - Have all the dependencies container-based, making it easier and quicker to set everything up on the Raspberry Pi, without needing to setup external dependencies
 - Preconfigure as many dependencies as possible, to minimise the number of configuration steps